metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 - `depth` (Number) Depth tells Traefik to use the X-Forwarded-For header and take the IP located at the depth position (starting from the right).
 - `excluded_i_ps` (List of String) ExcludedIPs configures Traefik to scan the X-Forwarded-For header and select the first IP not in the list.
+- `ipv6_subnet` (Number) IPv6Subnet configures Traefik to consider all IPv6 addresses from the defined subnet as originating from the same IP.
+Applies to RemoteAddrStrategy and DepthStrategy.